-Situation Agency Policy Our school district or charter school closed all campuses for 1 day for a health or safety reason (for example, an ice storm made roads dangerous).
-Use 1 of your district's or charter school's scheduled makeup days to make up the missed day.
-Show the day that schools were closed as a holiday or other nonschool day in your district's or charter school's student attendance accounting software calendar so that the day is not reported to the PEIMS.
+Situation Agency Policy Our school district or charter school closed all campuses for 1 day (420 minutes) for a health or safety reason (for example, an ice storm made roads dangerous).
+Determine if your district or charter school will have enough minutes built into the board approved calendar to makeup for the missed day.
+If not, use 1 of your district's or charter school's scheduled makeup days (420 minutes) to make up the missed day or add minutes to your instructional days to make up the minutes.
+Show the day that schools were closed as a holiday or other nonschool day in your district's or charter school's student attendance accounting software calendar so that the day is not reported to the TSDS PEIMS.
 Additionally, for charter schools: In the FSP System calendar, delete 1 makeup day so that it becomes a school day, and add the day that schools were closed as a "missed school day" in the list of nonschool days.
 Note that your school's student attendance accounting software calendar should reconcile with your school's FSP System calendar.